ssMaritime.com & ssMaritime.net

 Photograph by & © 2007 George Zachariadis

 In 1983, she was registered under the ownership of Ausonia Crociere of Naples, part of the Grimaldi-SIOSA group.
 In 1986, her forward superstructure and aft decks were extended providing new lounges and increasing her passenger capacity to 750.
-The new alterations certainly did not enhance her former beauty, but her interior beauty remaines and still remains a delight to behold to this day!
+The new alterations certainly did not enhance her former beauty, but her interior beauty remained to the very end!

 Above & Below: Seen with her new forward & aft extensions